linode/apl-docs/blog/2021-04-13-harbor-keycloak-istio.md

 ## Harbor

 The container image registry, provided by Harbor, and Docker CLI do not support the OIDC protocol.
 Instead, it uses a username/password-based authentication.
 It means that whenever you perform Docker Login/push/pull commands, the HTTPS traffic from a docker client to the container registry does not carry JWT.
 Make sure to exclude /v1/, /v2/ and /service/ Harbor URI paths from the JWT verification.
-Otherwise, you won’t be able to use the registry.
+Otherwise, you won't be able to use the registry.

 Next, OIDC users may experience issues with their Docker credentials (CLI secrets) that suddenly are invalidated.
 The [CLI secret](https://goharbor.io/docs/1.10/administration/configure-authentication/oidc-auth/) depends on the validity of the ID token, which has nothing in common with the container registry.
 This hybrid security solution is something that a regular docker user does not expect and can be a source of many misunderstandings.

 Follow [this](https://github.com/goharbor/harbor/issues/14172) thread to get more insights.

-The good news is that if you are an automation freak like me, you don’t actually need CLI secrets.
+The good news is that if you are an automation freak like me, you don't actually need CLI secrets.
 Instead, you can use [Harbor robot accounts](https://goharbor.io/docs/1.10/working-with-projects/project-configuration/create-robot-accounts/) that do not depend on OIDC authentication.

 ## Keycloak Or Other Identity Provider

-If your organization decides to migrate users to another identity provider you may experience a duplicated user error: “Conflict, the user with the same username or email has been onboarded”.
+If your organization decides to migrate users to another identity provider you may experience a duplicated user error: "Conflict, the user with the same username or email has been onboarded".

 It is because **sub** and/or **iss** scopes from ID token may change, so the same user trying to login to the harbor dashboard will be treated as a new one.
 The onboarding process starts but fails because Harbor requires each user to have a unique email address.
 I ended up removing existing OIDC users from Harbor and allowing them to onboard once again.
 Interestingly the community of Harbor users is having a broad debate about using OIDC protocol and could not agree on a final solution so far.
 I encourage you to take a look [here](https://github.com/goharbor/harbor/issues/14172) for a very insightful conversation about it.